rishiraj/random/efficient_rag.md

 By utilizing Snowflake's Arctic model, Indexify ensures that the RAG system can effectively identify and retrieve the chunks that are most pertinent to the given query.
 This enhances the accuracy of the generated responses and greatly improves the overall performance of the RAG system.

-## Creating Indexify's LLMARRAG Pipeline is Simple
+## Creating LLMARRAG Pipeline is Simple with Indexify

 #### Install Indexify, Start the Server & Download the Extractors